NajmeHabibi/NajmeHabibi/README.md

 ### Hi, I'm Najme! 👋

 For about the last two years, I have been studying and implementing Machine Learning models.
-In this journey, I started as an NLP intern at Wise Intelligent Agent company and then moved into an NLP researcher role at PART company.
+In this journey, I started as an NLP intern at Wise Intelligent Agent company and then moved into an Machine Learning Engineer (NLP) role at PART company.

+- 🌱 I’m currently learning Django RestFramework and VueJS
+- 🤔 I’m looking for full-time positions as Machine Learning/Sofrware Engineer.
+- 📫 How to reach me: [emial](najme76habibi@gmail.com) , [Linkdin](https://www.linkedin.com/in/najme-habibi-66233616b/)
+- ⚡ Fun fact: I like digital painting and here is some of [my artworks on instagram](https://www.instagram.com/nj_me76/)
 <!--
 **NajmeHabibi/NajmeHabibi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.